acalvarez86/Family-Blog/Blog_Page/austin-real-estate-investing-podcast.md

 * Why you should start investing right now and never give up.

 Ultimately, I sincerely hope that my interview helps as inspiration for all those who are still debating on starting on this path.
-To understand that even in a hot market there are some chances for everyone that is seriously looking and focused on their future.
+Understand that even in a hot market there are some chances for everyone.
+One just need to seriously look and focus on the future.

-Lastly, I invite you to listen to the episode and to follow the [Austin Real Estate Investing Podcast](https://www.austinrealestateinvestingpodcast.com/) in your favorite streaming platform.
-You’ll find amazing guests, with lots of experience and knowledge, great advice, and tons of new ideas for your next project.
+Lastly, I invite you to listen to the episode and to follow the [Austin Real Estate Investing Podcast](https://www.austinrealestateinvestingpodcast.com/) on your favorite streaming platform.
+You’ll find amazing guests, with lots of experience and knowledge.
+There are tons of great advice, and new ideas for your next project.

 <iframe allow="autoplay *; encrypted-media *; fullscreen *; clipboard-write" frameborder="0" height="175" style="width:100%;max-width:660px;overflow:hidden;border-radius:10px;" sandbox="allow-forms allow-popups allow-same-origin allow-scripts allow-storage-access-by-user-activation allow-top-navigation-by-user-activation" src="https://embed.podcasts.apple.com/us/podcast/arian-cabrera-alvarez-data-analyst-real-estate-investor/id1526289523?i=1000545207516"></iframe>

-Remember as most investors say: “The best time to invest was yesterday, the second-best time is today, and the worst time is tomorrow”.
+Remember as most investors say:

+“The best time to invest was yesterday, the second-best time is today, and the worst time is tomorrow”.